Campr-Project-Management/on-premise/readme.md

 The default domains used are:
 - `campr.local`
-  - this is the `portal` app where you can login and create workspaces
+  - this is the part of the app where you can login and create workspaces
 - `*.campr.local`
-  - this is the `workspaces` as, where each workspace can be worked on as a separate environment
+  - this is the workspaces part of the application, where each workspace can be worked on as a separate environment

 As you can see we're using `campr.local` as a base domain, which means you will have to configure these domains in your `/etc/hosts` file manually.
 An example would look like this: